Riyria Revelations: Book 1: The Crown Conspiracy

-Book 2: Avempartha (Theft of Swords)
+Book 2: Avempartha

 Almost a year after the events of the previous book, Royce and Hadrian have tracked down the man who enlisted their help to steal Count Pickering's sword and framed them for the king's murder.
 Confronting him in the merchant city of Colnora, they discover that he is a simple sailor named Wyatt, who took the job as a way to care for his adopted daughter, Allie.
 Royce decides to spare Wyatt after seeing Allie (who is half elf).
 Riyria starts to head out of the city, but is stopped by an old associate of Royce's.
 It's revealed that Royce was once a member of a feared criminal guild called the Black Diamond and was tricked into assassinating his best friend's lover, who in return had Royce sent to Manzant prison.
 Riyria is informed that a young girl named Thrace is looking to hire them.
 After tracking her down and saving her from being raped, she explains that a dragon-like creature is terrorizing her village, Dhalgren.
 Although she is unable to pay their standard fee, Royce agrees when she mentions a man who matches Esrahaddon's description staying at the village.
 Meanwhile, King Alric has Arista appointed as an ambassador.
 While traveling to meet with the king of a nearby kingdom of Rhenyyd, her coach stops at Ervanon to meet with Archbishop Galien and Bishop Saldur.
 The Bishops question her about her relationship with Esrahaddon and reveal that he might have had a hand in her father's death.
 Though she dodges most of their questions, she begins to have doubts about Esrahaddon.
 Saldur joins her on her way to Rhenyyd.
 Arista meets with the king of Rhenyyd, who does not treat her seriously, because she is a woman and a rumor that she is a witch.
 During the meeting Arista notices mir (elves mixed with humans) slaves being treated poorly by the king.
 Riryia and Thrace arrive at Dhalgren to find that more of the villagers have been killed since Thrace left.
 They meet Thrace's father Theron, who is preparing to hunt the monster.
 While he is dismissive of Thrace, Theron is determined to kill the beast who killed the rest of his family.